 bin string: An intermediate binary representation of values of syntax elements from the binarization of the syntax element.

-bi-predictive (B) slice: A slice that is decoded using intra prediction or using inter prediction with at most two motion vectors and reference indices to predict the sample values of each block.
+bi-predictive (B) tile group: A tile group that is decoded using intra prediction or using inter prediction with at most two motion vectors and reference indices to predict the sample values of each block.

 bitstream: A sequence of bits, in the form of a NAL unit stream or a byte stream, that forms the representation of coded pictures and associated data forming one or more coded video sequences (CVSs).